fslaborg/FSharp.Charting/examples/fsharpcharting.md

 Using charts in applications:

- * [Using Chartds in WPF Applications](UsingChartsInWPF.html) - shows how to use charts in a WPF application
+ * [Using Charts in WPF Applications](UsingChartsInWPF.html) - shows how to use charts in a WPF application

 Further Samples: